 We had a group of students who were fascinated with bugs.
 So we turned our doll house into an insectarium.
 We are lucky and have a HUGE insectarium at our zoo in St. Louis that many of my students had visited.
 Students started the insectarium week one.
 They worked on it and played in it for the entire four week study!

 You can’t have a zoo without a snack shop!
 Students helped make the signs and decided what food they wanted to have.
 Making signs is a super easy way to sneak in tons of literacy and math (if you have prices on the signs).

 Just look at these zookeepers in action!
-They are cleaning the cage, brushing the tigers teeth, feeding the baby giraffe a bottle, and scooping up “poop” (their idea, not mine).
-They LOVED pretending to be a zookeeper!
-Plus they were learning about an animal’s wants and needs.
+They are cleaning the cage, brushing the tigers teeth, feeding the baby giraffe a bottle and scooping up “poop” (their idea, not mine).
+They LOVED pretending to be zookeepers!
+Plus, they were learning about an animal’s wants and needs.

-Students could pretend to be a visitor.
-They would walk along the path to look at the animals, take pictures, use zoo maps, take tours, ask the zookeepers questions, and drive home.
+Students pretended to be visitors.
+They would walk along the path to look at the animals, take pictures, use zoo maps, take tours, ask the zookeepers questions and drive home.
 The square taped to the floor is the “car”.

 There is a TON of vocabulary and language happening when students are pretending.
-They are listening to each other (hopefully right), talking with each other, and using props related to the theme.
+They are listening to each other, talking with each other and using props related to the theme.
 Don’t be afraid to use big words with your little learners.
 If they can say tyrannosaurus rex, they can say anything!

 I always try to embed as many learning experiences as I possibly can into their play.
 I wanted to add a sorting experience so I added the colored pipe cleaners (long food) and the circle counters (round food).
 Students would have to sort the food during clean up.
 Some students even picked out certain colors to use for food!

-Making the dramatic play center a Zoo is amazing!
+Making the dramatic play center a Zoo is amazing and your kids will have a blast!
 You should totally do it!